ai4eu/tutorials/openml_data_integration/protobuf_generator/README.md

 ```
 python main.py
 ```
-# 3. Create subfolder openml_n, with all files needed for an AI4EU-onboardable databroker for OpenmL dataset with ID = n:
+# 3. Create subfolder ./openml_n, with all files needed for an AI4EU-onboardable databroker for OpenmL dataset with ID = n:

 To just show information about an OpenML file, using here OpenML ID 61 as example:
 ```